×

 The first thing you need to remember is to give your creditors the respect they deserve.
 In other words, don’t ignore them and think the problem will just go away.
 That means you need to start paying your debts off, whether that means making the required monthly payment or setting up a new plan with reduced payments.
 Some other steps you can take is to have any government assistance funds you receive, such as social security, deposited into your account via direct deposit.
 Also, avoid transferring social security funds from one account to another.
 Another thing to avoid is having your money deposited in a bank that you owe money to.
 Doing that would allow that bank to set off your account funds against the debt.

 Having a levy on your bank account is never good.
 Letting someone else have control of your assets leaves you with little or no power.
 If you are facing serious debt and are in danger of having a levy on your bank account you need to speak with a knowledgeable bankruptcy lawyer in Merrillville right away.
 Don’t let your creditors take control of your account.
-Please give the Whitten & Whitten a call at 219-756-0555, or click here to contact us online.
+Please give Whitten & Whitten a call at 219-756-0555, or click here to contact us online.